Gio-Benitez/averias-pr/README.md

 # AveriasPR
-Capstone Final project for INSO 4151/CIIC 4151 at the University of Puerto Rico - Mayagüez S2 2023-2024
+Capstone Final project for INSO 4151/CIIC 4151 at the University of Puerto Rico - Mayagüez

+Spring Semester for 2023-2024 School Year

 Title: Averías PR

 Desc: Online platform that offers users:
 - A reporting tool to report infrastructure issues (averías) in their region, reports contain: Location, Report Category and an image of the issue being reported.
 - An interactive map where users can select a region (municipio) and report category of their choise and see statistics regarding reports from that region.
 - An data visualization dashboard where users can select different filtering options and generate graphs comparing report quantities per region, category, or a combination of these.

-Authors:
-Wester Aldarondo Torres
-Giovanni Benítez Rivera
-Greg Viera Pérez
+Authors: Wester Aldarondo Torres, Giovanni Benítez Rivera, Greg Viera Pérez

 ## Setting Up